Child Protection Sunday - Catholic Outlook

-The Catholic Church in Australia will observe Child Protection Sunday on 10 September 2017.
+The Catholic Church in Australia observed Child Protection Sunday on 10 September 2017.

-Since its establishment in 1990, National Child Protection Week has become an annual custom whereby we are encouraged to reflect on how each of us play a part in the protection of children in our various communities and ministries.
-This year, Child Protection Week will be held from 3 – 10 September and the theme is “See Me, Hear Me”.

-Each year, this great initiative gives us each an opportunity to reflect on our role in safeguarding children from abuse.
-Given the continual growth of understanding and knowledge in this area within Australia in recent decades, it is a reminder to ask ourselves what we do we do differently now, since last year, in safeguarding children.

 Related coverage: Child Protection Sunday